OxWell School Survey: Frequently Asked Questions from Parents

 Q1: Does my child have to take part if their school has signed up?

-If for any reason you don't want your child to take part, then you can notify your child's school and ask them not to send a survey link and login details to your child.
+If for any reason you don't want your child to take part, then you can notify your child's school and ask them not to invite your child to take part.
 Even if you are happy for your child to take part, your child may choose not to complete the survey, or to opt-out of any questions that they really don't want to answer.
 Young people of 16 years and older can decide for themselves whether they wish to take part without giving their parents the opportunity to opt-out.

 Q2: If my child takes part, can their answers be identified by the university or schools?

 We do NOT want to identify the young people who take part.
 Therefore we do not ask pupils for explicit identifiers (such as name, date-of-birth, ethnicity, postcode, address), and we do not use unique logins to the survey.
 Due to the large number of questions in the survey, including some demographics, we do treat the data as personal data and have included a privacy notice in the parent information sheet.
 To maintain the privacy of the pupils who take part, we do NOT share the raw individual data with schools or others outside our research team, only summaries or extracts of the data.
 In cases where a response indicates that a child might be in immediate danger, we do notify schools of the year group and (if given) gender of the child so that they can ensure that appropriate support is accessible to pupils in the relevant year group.

 Q3: What are the topics of the questions in the survey - will my child be asked about things they aren't aware of?